radareorg/radare2-book/ch1_introduction.md

     [0xB7F0C8C0]> V

 After entering this command an hexdump of the current eip will be showed.
-Now press 'p' one time to get into the debugger view.
-You can press 'p' and 'P' to rotate thru the most commonly used print modes.
+Now press `p` one time to get into the debugger view.
+You can press `p` and `P` to rotate thru the most commonly used print modes.

-Use F7 or 's' to step into and F8 or 'S' to step over.
+Use F7 or `s` to step into and F8 or `S` to step over.

-With the 'c' key you will toggle the cursor mode and being able to select range of bytes to nop them or set breakpoints using the 'F2' key.
+With the `c` key you will toggle the cursor mode and being able to select range of bytes to nop them or set breakpoints using the `F2` key.

-In the visual mode you can enter commands with ':' to dump buffer contents like
+In the visual mode you can enter commands with `:` to dump buffer contents like

 x @ esi

-To get the help in the visual mode press '?'.
+To get the help in the visual mode press `?`.

 At this point the most common commands are !reg that can be used to get or set values for the general purpose registers.
 You can also manipulate the hardware and extended/floating registers.